zxg519/CppAD/readme.md

 # Title
-CppAD: A Package for Differentiation of C++ Algorithms
+CppAD: A Package for Differentiation of C++ Algorithms, fork from coin-or/CppAD.

 # Links